umbraco/UmbracoDocs/11/umbraco-cms/reference/notifications/README.md

 Available notifications typically exist in pairs, with "before" and "after" notifications.
 For example, the ContentService class has the concept of **publishing** and **published** notifications.
 So, there is both a `ContentPublishingNotification` and a `ContentPublishedNotification` notification.

 The notification to use depends on what you want to achieve.
-If you want to be able to cancel the action, you would use the "before" notification and use the `CancelOperation` method on the notification to cancel it.
+If you want to be able to cancel the action, you would use the `CancelOperation` method on the "before" notification.
 See the sample in [ContentService Notifications](contentservice-notifications.md).
 If you want to execute some code after the publishing has succeeded, then you would use the "after" notification.

 ### Notification handlers lifetime